How To Properly Wash Your Beard

 Washing your Beard

 There’s no substitute for keeping your beard clean.
 You can’t avoid washing it and compensate by just working in a bit of beard oil now and then.
 You should wash your beard as thoroughly as you wash the hair on the top of your head every time you shower.
 You won’t need anything exotic but you should use something that will cut through any beard waxes and oils you’ve used since the last time you washed.
 There are a number of beard shampoos on the market that will do just that.
-But if you don’t have any at the moment your standard hair shampoo is certainly better than nothing.
+But if you don’t have any at the moment your standard or hair growth hair shampoo is certainly better than nothing.
 The same with conditioners; there are many beard conditioners out there but it’s perfectly acceptable to use your hair conditioner in a pinch.
 Keep in mind too that if your beard is cropped pretty close to your face there’s no need for a conditioner of any kind.
 The most important thing to remember is that the hair on your face is no different than the hair on the top of your head.
 It needs to be washed thoroughly on a regular basis in order to stay clean and hygienic and to remove dirt, grime, pollution, oils and anything else from the underlying skin.

 Should you suffer from the dreaded beard dandruff, or Beardruff, it’s not a great idea to use your normal anti-dandruff shampoo.
 That’s because those shampoos are formulated to act on the specific chemistry of the scalp, which is hardier than the skin on your face.
 By using one of the Blue shampoos on your face you could actually make the beardruff worse than it already is.
 Instead, we recommend you shop around for a beard oil that will help you address the problem.
 There are many out there and most of them do a fine job arresting the scourge of beardruff and turning off the snow machine.